Rhodiola rosea is an adaptogen with a long history of traditional use against stress, fatigue, and more. Does the science back it up? Learn more here.

 Some studies suggest that adaptogens like Rhodiola generally increase Hsp70 expression, which increases tolerance to emotional and physical stress in healthy people.

 Other studies conclude that salidroside decreases Hsp70 expression in stomach cancer cells, which contributes to its cancer-fighting effects.
 The bottom line is that healthy and cancerous cells do not behave in the same way.
-Salidroside’s effects on Hsp70 seem to be always beneficial, but whether it turns this pathway on or off may depend on the cells it targets and their health.
+Salidroside’s effects on Hsp70 seem to be always beneficial, but whether it turns this pathway “on” or “off” may depend on the cells it targets and their health.

 Mood Mechanisms